Mohammedsajadvt/stylish/README.md

 - **Flutter** for building the cross-platform user interface.
 - **Dart** for programming logic and functionality.
+- **Firebase** Firebase Firestore for real-time data storage and Firebase Authentication for secure user login and management.
 - **BLoC** for state management and handling complex application states.
 - **BLoC architecture** The BLoC architecture promotes separation of concerns, where business logic is decoupled from the UI layer, ensuring a clean, maintainable, and scalable application.